top of page

 Implicit bias, once made explicit, allows us to make more conscious choices in our actions.
 With the help of this workbook, service providers can enhance their ability to provide compassionate and unbiased care to those they serve.

-Racism and discrimination are holding us back.
-In some ways, we are our own worst enemy.
+Racism and discrimination are holding us back, limiting our collective potential.
+Too often, we become obstacles to our own progress.
 An openness to what 'others' can bring to the table can make all the difference - if we only let it.

 There are many ways in which we can work to improve ourselves and, by extension, the world.